You’ve probably heard someone use the words ‘oar‘ and ‘paddle‘ interchangeably.

 Depending on where you’ll be rowing, you can choose between spruce flat blade oars and ash flat blade oars.

 On the other hand, you can go for ash flat blade oars, which are very hard to use because they’re heavier but ideal if you anticipate encountering rocks during your rowing escapades

 Spoon Blade Oars

-Spoon blade oars are ideal for boats designed for fixed-seat rowing such as skiffs but can also be ideal for dories and whaleboats.
+Spoon blade oars are ideal for boats designed for fixed-seat rowing, such as skiffs, but can also be ideal for dories and whaleboats.

-Spoon blade oars are about 20 percent more effective than flat blade oars but only if the hull of the boat is configured with fine entries and rounded bottoms.
+Spoon blade oars are about 20 percent more effective than flat blade oars, but only if the hull of the boat is configured with fine entries and rounded bottoms.

 Perfect for a sliding seat rowing system, sculling oars are usually longer than normal oars used in fixed seat rowing.

-Macon blade shape tends to be proportioned on both sides while Hatchets are irregular and are slightly more efficient than Macon blades.
+Macon blade shape tends to be proportioned on both sides, while Hatchets are irregular and are slightly more efficient than Macon blades.

-Vessels that commonly use paddles:
+Below are vessels that commonly use paddles:

 - Single Person Kayaks